ryan-brazeal-ufl/OpenPyLivox/README.md

-# openpylivox
+# OpenPyLivox
 Python3 driver for Livox lidar sensors

 ***Full documentation to follow soon!***

 *NOTES:*
-- openpylivox v1.0 has only been tested using Mid-40 sensors
+- OpenPyLivox v1.0 has only been tested using Mid-40 sensors
 - simultaneous operation of multiple Mid-40 sensors have been tested, but NOT using a Livox Hub
 - the library has been tested on Mac OS X, Linux (GalliumOS on HP Chromebook), and Windows 10
 - the library has been tested to work with Livox Mid-40 firmwares: